 Chinook (King) Salmon

-Coho Salmon are the smaller but still very aggressive cousin of the Chinook, which we catch in huge numbers during April, May and June.
-We will catch Coho in the 3-6lb class in April and May and will often be tangling with larger Coho into June and July.
+Coho Salmon are the smaller but are the even more aggressive cousin of the Chinook, which we can catch in high numbers during April, May, June, and into July.
+We catch Coho in the 3-6lb class in April and May and will often be tangling with larger Coho into June and July after having fed heavily.
 While smaller than Chinook, Coho in the 6-7lb class and higher are very hard fighters and would easily give a Chinook of the same weight a run for its money.
 The Illinois State record Coho is nearly 21lbs and was caught in these waters of Lake Michigan in late May of 1972.
 Windycitysalmon’s heaviest Coho weighed in at 15 1/2lbs and was caught during the 2015 season.

-The only real native gamefish to the Great Lakes, the Lake Trout has made a huge comeback after being nearly wiped out by the parasitic Lamprey Eel in the 1950’s and 1960’s and are again being caught in large numbers.
+The only native gamefish to the Great Lakes, the Lake Trout has made a huge comeback after being nearly wiped out by commercial fishing and the parasitic Lamprey Eel into the 1950’s and 1960’s and are again being caught in large numbers.
 Lake Trout are a unique fish and are native only to North America and nowhere else in the world.
-You would have to travel well into the Canadian wilderness to experience the same kind of trophy Lake Trout fishery we now have on Lake Michigan.
-We will experience world class Lake Trout action at the start of the season in April in both nearshore and offshore waters as well as from mid-August to the end of the season in late October.
+You would have to travel well into the Canadian wilderness to come close to the same kind of trophy Lake Trout fishery we now have on Lake Michigan.
+We experience world class Lake Trout action at the start of the season in April and into May in both nearshore and offshore waters as well as from about mid-August to the end of the season.
 The size of our lake typically run on average from 8-20lbs.
-And of course it’s common to catch some over 20lbs as well.
+And of course it’s common to catch them over 20lbs as well.
 Illinois State record was caught in these waters of Lake Michigan in August of 1999 and weighing in at over 38lbs.
 Windycitysalmon’s heaviest Lake Trout weighed 32lbs and was caught on the last trip out in October during the 2013 season.

 Steelhead (Rainbow Trout)